brianhigh/brfss/sql_examples.md

 ## Speeding up Queries

-If we retrieve all of the data for Washington state respondents for 2012-2021, we can just use R commands for subsetting and work entirely from memory.
+If we retrieve all of the data for Washington state (state FIPS code = 53) respondents for 2012-2021, we can just use R commands for subsetting and work entirely from memory.

 ```r